UbiquityDotNET/Llvm.NET/src/Samples/Kaleidoscope/Chapter7.1/Kaleidoscope-ch7.1.md

 optimization during startup of an app.
 Once things are up and going the engine can come back to re-generate the functions with full optimization.
 All sorts of possibilities exist, but the basics of how the lazy and eager generation works doesn't change no matter what approach a given language or runtime wants to use.
-For most DSLs like Kaleidoscope these tradeoffs are not generally relevant (Or even necessary) as the fundamental point is to simplify expression of a particular domain problem in domain terminology.
-Performance tradeoffs are often not that important for such cases.
-(And can occasionally get in the way - See [Special notes for interactive runtimes](#special-notes-for-interactive-runtimes) below for more details)
+For most DSLs like Kaleidoscope these trade-offs are not generally relevant (Or even necessary) as the fundamental point is to simplify expression of a particular domain problem in domain terminology.
+Performance trade-offs are often not that important for such cases.
+(And can occasionally get in the way - See [Special notes for interactive run-times](#special-notes-for-interactive-runtimes) below for more details)

-### Special notes for interactive runtimes
+### Special notes for interactive run-times
 It turns out that re-definition of a lazy JIT'd function is a rather complex problem involving a lot of moving pieces.
-The IR module for the AST is lazy generated asychronously and added to the JIT AFTER production by the materialization by the infrastructure.
+The IR module for the AST is lazy generated asynchronously and added to the JIT AFTER production by the materialization by the infrastructure.
 That is, outside of the driving application code control so it can't specify a resource tracker.
 Additionally, there is no resource tracker for a materialization unit that can remove the unit BEFORE it is run.

 There are at least three states of a function definition to deal with:
-1) Not defined anywhere yet (First occurance)
+1) Not defined anywhere yet (First occurrence)
 2) Materializer Created, but not yet materialized
 3) Already materialized.